karimarttila/go/simpleserver/README.md

 // NOTE: Use underscore '_' when you don't need to reference certain return values. pc, _, _, _ := runtime.Caller(1)
 ```

-It's really fun and interesting to learn a new computer program.
-When you have zero knowledge before taking the challenge learning the new language is a kind of exploration expedition to a new land with different language and customs - the only way to effectively learn it is to go for the expedition.

 # Go